 It is written by an external management entity.

 This attribute, when true, indicates that the station capability of group epochs is enabled.
-False indicates that the capability is present but is disabled. "
+False indicates that the capability is present but is disabled.
+This attribute is not present if the capability is not present. (#738)"

 DEFVAL { false }